-This soup is vegan Thanksgiving in a bowl.
+This sweet potato lentil soup recipe is vegan Thanksgiving in a bowl!
 It’s savory, hearty comfort food.
 I found it hard to resist, and ended up eating the entire pot.
 Even better, it’s pretty budget-friendly and easy to make.
-This soup is great for fall, winter, or any time you are craving a satisfying, warming bowl of vegan lentil soup.
+Great for fall, winter, or any time you are craving a satisfying, warming bowl of sweet potato and red lentil soup.

 I used 2 Edward and Sons Not-Chick’n Bouillon Cubes dissolved in 4 cups of water for the broth.
 Those little cubes are economical, shelf stable, flavor champions, and often make a great recipe, an even more winning one.
 Nevertheless, feel free to use your favorite bouillon and water, or your favorite broth.